bitcraze/crazyflie-firmware/docs/development/unit_testing.md

 Frameworks for unit testing and mocking are pulled in as git submodules.

-The testing framework uses ruby and rake to generate and run code.
+The testing framework uses ruby and `rake` as well as `libasan` (AddressSanitizer) to generate and run code.
+If you run the tests on your own machine you will have to install them.

 To minimize the need for installations and configuration, use the docker builder image (bitcraze/builder) that contains all tools needed.
 All scripts in the